 The Shimano XTR M952 group has been completed with a rear derailleur, a set of brake/shift combo with the left-hand brake lever only, a set of front and rear brakes, and original XTR grey brake/shift cables.
 Both brakes got new brake pads.

 Next pit stop - wheels.
 I built them on Shimano XTR hubs.
 The front hub was in great condition with no service required.
 I replaced a cone in the rear hub.
 I wanted to build the wheels with Mavic XM317 rims, but then I found on “evil-bay” a pair of new, never used Mavic D521 rims that fitted my expectations better.
 Do you remember, late in the 90s were offered for the new-coming discipline of Enduro and light downhill?
 Finally, I laced the wheels with DT Swiss spokes and nipples.
 On top of that, I run legendary Ritchey Z-Max tires in a 2.1” version.

 Pink is fully supported by ESI grips and bar plugs, and all scuff guard bits at the Fizik Nisene saddle.
 Well, these guards were originally red, but I did manage to get the pink.
 Pink water bottle cage bolts are a must.
 It`s a pity, but I haven`t found yet the seat post binder bolt in pink.
 I used silver ControlTech instead.

-Chris King NoThreadSet headset is the icing on the bike.
-That was my very first and the most important piece of the build-in pink anodization because CK announced the discontinuation of all parts production in pink.
+Chris King's NoThreadSet headset is the icing on the bike.
+That was my very first and the most important piece of the built-in pink anodization because CK announced the discontinuation of all parts production in pink.

 I like this bike, although the painting is not perfect and you may find some small issues here and there.
 I`m satisfied…more than that, I`m happy.
 One dream came true.